Transplant coordinator: In the United States

-Transplant coordinators in the U.S. are usually registered nurses, registered respiratory therapists,s or other allied health professionals such as physician assistants (PA) or paramedics with several years of experience and additional certification in organ transplantation.
+Transplant coordinators in the U.S. are usually registered nurses, registered respiratory therapists, or other allied health professionals such as physician assistants (PA) or paramedics with several years of experience and additional certification in organ transplantation.
 Transplant coordinators can work for organ procurement organizations as donor or procurement transplant coordinators to facilitate the management, donation, and placement of organs for transplantation or for hospitals and transplant centers as recipient transplant coordinators to prepare patients for an organ transplant and facilitate the transplant of harvested organs to transplant patients.

 Transplant coordinators working with recipients generally evaluate patients for transplant eligibility and work patients up for organ transplant.
 They also evaluate potential donor organs for transplant suitability and arrange transplant surgery for recipients.
 A big role of the recipient coordinator is to provide support and education to the patient before, during, and after their transplant.
 Coordinators also assess, treat, and follow patient progress post-transplant.

 Transplant coordinators typically work 12 to 24-hour shifts and must be on call so coordinators can be available 24 hours a day to field new transplant cases.

 The salary for a transplant coordinator in the United States varies by experience and location but the average salary is around $72,000 per year.
 Donor transplant coordinators can expect a salary of around $65,000 a year while those with at least a few years of experience can expect a salary of around $80,000-130,000 per year.

 After a minimum of 1 year of working as an Organ Transplant Coordinator or Organ Procurement Coordinator, most Organ Procurement Organizations (OPOs) require the Coordinator to pass the Certified Procurement Transplant Coordinator (CPTC) Exam.
 The CPTC Exam is a measure of aptitude and knowledge in the field and holds the profession to a high standard.

 In the United States, Transplant Coordinators are hired by Organ Procurement Organizations (OPOs).

 Graduates in medicine, nursing, and allied health sciences are eligible to become transplant coordinators.
 Most transplant coordinators are registered nurses or registered respiratory therapists with at least 5 years of experience and additional training in organ donation.